haskell/haskell-language-server/docs/support/ghc-version-support.md

 #### Major versions

-A major GHC version is a "legacy" version if it is a major versions behind the latest GHC version that is used in a Stackage LTS snapshot or the GHCup recommended version, whichever is lower.
-* `min(ghcup recommended version, stackage lts snapshot)`

-For example, if 9.2 is the latest major version fully supported by HLS and used in a Stackage LTS, then the 9.1 major version and older will be legacy.
+HLS will support major versions of GHC until they are older than _both_

+1. The major version of GHC used in the current Stackage LTS; and
+2. The major version of GHC recommended by GHCup

+For example, if

-Another example, if there is a Stackage LTS for GHC 9.6 and recommended version
+1. Stackage LTS uses GHC 9.2; and
+2. GHCUp recommends GHC 9.4

-HLS will support all non-legacy major versions of GHC.
+then HLS will support back to GHC 9.2.

 #### Minor versions